JetBrains/Qodana/topics/insights.md

 ### Problems sorted

-In the lower part of the **Insights** page, you can sort problems detected in your projects by severity and occurrence.
+In the lower part of the **Insights** page, you can sort problems detected in your projects by severity, occurrence and inspections (checks).

 <img src="insights-problems-sorted.png" width="706" alt="Problems sorted by severity and occurrence" border-effect="line"/>